Chéticamp, Nova Scotia: Tourist attractions

 The Northern Inverness Recreational Association also manages the local golf course, Le Portage, which is considered part of "Cape Breton's Fabulous Foursome" and is renowned for the beautiful views and challenging course.

 Chéticamp extends itself for four kilometres along the Cabot Trail.
 One kilometre northeast is Petit Étang, then further east is La Prairie.
 South of La Prairie is Le Platin and Belle-Marche.
 Even further south is Pointe-à-la-Croix (Point Cross).
 From Main street Chéticamp, you can view the typical Chéticamp houses.
-Saint Peter's is unique and rich in Acadian history.
+Saint Peter's Church is unique and rich in Acadian history.

 The Université Sainte-Anne has a campus in Saint-Joseph-du-Moine.